-All Pace University-Lenox Hill Hospital related international travel should be arranged in conjunction with Pace Study Abroad (https://www.pace.edu/study-abroad and CFHI.org).
+All Pace University-Lenox Hill Hospital related international travel should be arranged in conjunction with Pace Study Abroad and Child Family Health International (CFHI).
 All students should consult these websites regularly for information regarding safety, insurance and health information.
 Additionally, international travel may require additional healthcare clearance requirements.
-Immunization requirements are based on the country you are going to and can be found at https://wwwnc.cdc.gov/travel/.
+Immunization requirements are based on the country you are going to and can be found at the U.S. Department of Health and Human Services Traveler's Health.
 International elective placements will be subject to faculty approval.